 Added the mustard greens, cooked for 10 more minutes in the pot/pan.
 Added the stock, brought to a boil and that’s it.
 Add salt, pepper and lemon juice to taste.
 Serve with shavings of Parmigiano Reggiano and more lemon.

-If you need more convincing to make this soup, check out the nutritional profile of mustard greens here.
+If you need more convincing to make this mustard green potato soup, check out the nutritional profile of mustard greens here.
 Pretty cool stuff, although I don’t need to read anything to know these bitter leafy greens are good for us.

-Italian Style Mustard Greens and Sweet Potato Soup
+Italian Style Mustard Green and Sweet Potato Soup

 - 1 medium yellow onion, finely chopped